S0AndS0/Perinoid_Pipes/Documentation/ReadMe_Paranoid_Pipes.md

 EOF
 ```

- > The output of all of above example pipe write commands should appear in original terminal with `----GPG Beguin...` and `-----End...` lines preceding and ending each interaction.
+ > The output of all of above example pipe write commands should appear in original terminal with `----GPG Begin...` and `-----End...` lines preceding and ending each interaction.

  > Next example is different though...

  - Example of providing full file path to named pipe instead

 ```bash
 echo '/etc/rc.local' > /tmp/test.pipe
 ```